 - Going through the bid/quote the contractor has drawn up based on the field measurement, site inspection, and product choices.

 - A roofing contractor can only estimate what they can see, so this is also a good time to talk with your contractor about potential unforeseen problems, how they could be resolved, and what they might cost.
-Examples for this could be mold that has penetrated the roof deck or total roof deck replacement.

 When you’re going over the bids or quotes provided by your narrowed pool of contractors, knowing exactly what should be included makes a monumental difference.
 The document should include the entire cost of the metal roof along with a full scope of the work to be completed.
 This includes: